syntaxiom/cst336/final/api/README.md

  - `from` - The minimum price.
 Defaults to `None`.
  - `to` - The maximum price.
 Defaults to `None`.
  - `search` - Filter by search term.
  - `category` - Filter by category.
+This filter utilizes (big-endian) bitwise switches.
+Passing in the integer `26`, it's binary representation is `11010`.
+This will show products from categories 2, 4 and 5.

 ##### Sample Response: #####
 ```json